It’s Time to Switch Allegiances

 All tyranny must be fought either before or after it gains control.
 It is much easier to do it before.

+Sadly, anti-god propaganda has managed to convince large numbers of people who call themselves Christians that it is unchristian to be patriotic.
 The mantra that I have heard over and over is that we must distinguish between the gospel and Americanism.
-I agree with that in principle, but I do not agree that being a Christian prohibits us from being a patriotic American.
-If we equate being a Christian with being an American, that is wrong.
-If we think American values necessarily reflect the kingdom of God, we may be deceived.
-However, we have a dual citizenship with dual demands.
+I agree with that in general, but I do not agree that being a Christian prohibits us from being a patriotic American.
+We have a dual citizenship with dual demands.

 It is possible to be good citizens of both realms, if we can properly navigate competing priorities and loyalties.